-As long as you use natural peanut butter without added sugar and use an approved sweetener to sweeten the dressing, this low-carb Chicken Broccoli Salad would be a great choice for any phase of the original South Beach Diet, and a good choice for other low-carb and low-glycemic diets as well.
+As long as you use natural peanut butter without added sugar and use an approved sweetener to sweeten the dressing, this Chicken Broccoli Salad would be a great choice for low-carb diets or for any phase of the original South Beach Diet.

 Find More Recipes Like This One: